amihailevi81/spring-petclinic/readme.md

 Here is the Dockerfile content:

 ```
-ROM openjdk:17
+FROM openjdk:17
 RUN mkdir /build
 WORKDIR /build
 COPY ./target .
 CMD ["java", "-jar", "spring-petclinic-3.1.0-SNAPSHOT.jar"]
 ```
 <br>
-The next step would be building the Docker Image.
+Building the Docker Image.

 ```
-docker build . -t "ImageName"
+docker build . -t "amihaipet"
 ```
 <br>
-Now let's test it
+Test the image

 ```
-docker run -p 80:8080 ImageName
+docker run -p 80:8080 amihaipet
 ```

-> NOTE: PetClinic is using tcp port 8080 by default.
+> NOTE: Because the app and Jenkins run on the same TCP port 8080
-> Jenkins is running on my machine and uses tcp port 8080.
+>
-> I used `-p 80:8080` to map tcp port 80 of my machine to tcp port 8080 of the container
+> I used -p 80:8080 to manipulate and map tcp port 80 (my machine) to tcp port 8080 of the container
 ---

 <br><br>